sharife/goldenthread-v2/site/content/_index.md

 ---
 title: Middle East Center Stage
-headline: New Threads Returns with 3 New Plays
+headline: New Threads Returns, Online and In Person
-subtitle: Streaming to your home and in person at Potrero Stage!
+subtitle: Three special presentations reflecting the Now!
 background: https://ucarecdn.com/350e3cd6-4047-4c24-8d88-56a08a991918/
 cta: Learn more about New Threads 2021!
 link: https://goldenthread.org/productions/new-threads-reading-series/